 Now, if you’ve already got your PC setup or want to remove extra applications that came with your PC, you need a reset.
 Thankfully, as of Windows 10, that is very simple to do!

 Always keep your console up to date with the latest Windows/Mac updates and console software updates.
+Now, everybody hates automatic updates, and for good reason!
+You never want them happening in the middle of your show or programming time!

-If you’re in the middle of a show run/tour, do not update your system or console software – you never know what could go wrong with an update and leave your show PC useless!
+However, if you’re in the middle of a show run/tour, do not update your system or console software – you never know what could go wrong with an update and leave your show PC useless!

 Pro Tip: Delay Windows updates if you are running Windows 10 Pro.
 I usually delay security updates 1 week, and feature updates 6 months – usually, the feature updates don’t really do anything that is necessary for our lighting computers, anyways!

 Never run your computer with the Wifi connected to the internet during a show or on a show day.
 System updates can creep in and auto-install “later” in the day.
 (A.K.A. – During your show!)
+If you are using a computer for a run of a show or a tour, I’d highly recommend keeping it offline for the whole time – whether that’s days, weeks or months!

 Many console-remote apps run via wifi, and they’re very useful.
 Buy a inexpensive router and you can setup your own network that doesn’t go out to the open internet.